nasa/CTF/README.md

 Upon completion, a summary will be printed to the console and the CTF unit test coverage report can be found in `UnitTests_Coverage/index.html`.

 ## Release Notes

+### v1.3
+08/26/2021

+* CTF Core Changes
+    * Logging improvements
+        * No longer create temporary logging directory during test execution
+        * Use the same log format with colors if `colorlog` is installed.
+Use `pip install colorlog` to enable.

+    * Allow test scripts' import paths to include environment variables, including the configured `workspace_dir`

+    * Allow FTP upload to a directory that already exists.

+    * Minor improvements and bug fixes.

+* CTF Plugins Changes
+    * Add two new plugins: Variable Plugin and Control-Flow Plugin.
+        * These provide new instructions to allow CTF users to do looping and conditional statements.
+See plugin docs for more information.

+    * Sort CCDD files before parsing so the files are always processed in alphabetical order.

+    * Allow CCDD macros for non-numeric string literals.

+    * Support custom field arguments for CCSDS headers in `SendCfsCommand`.

+    * Support the default fill value of arrays in `SendCfsCommand` args, if the array name is given instead of an index.

+    * Add two new instructions `CheckTlmPacket` and `CheckNoTlmPacket` in cFS plugin.

+    * Allow `CheckTlmValue` to check elements in arrays.

+    * Remove `start_cfs_on_init` and `auto_run` configuration options for cFS targets.

+    * Improve the mechanism to shut down cFS.
+        * Note - on some distros you may need to install the `sysvinit-tools` package to enable the `pidof` command.

+    * Minor improvements and bug fixes.

+ * CTF Editor Changes
+    * Add Editor support for new Control Flow instructions.

+    * Improve Editor response while running 2 cFS instances.

+    * Improve handling of large arrays such as in `MM_LOAD_MEM_WID_CC` by truncating inputs.

+    * Minor improvements and bug fixes.

+ * CTF Tool and Scripts Changes
+    * Expand unit test coverage.

+    * Purge test scripts from `sample_cfs_workspace`.

+    * Purge `start_cfs_on_init` and `auto_run` from INI files.

+    * Purge command & telemetry watch lists from CTF test scripts.

+### v1.2.1
+05/20/2021

+* Fixed the type conversion of args for object arrays in `SendCfsCommand`.

 ### v1.2
 05/06/2021